Large-Raccoon/LW-Score-Tracker/README.md

 ## Usage
 - Parameters
-    - -Mode
+    - -Type
         - Determines which scoreboard will be captured.
-        - -Mode VS // Alliance Duel
+        - -Type VS = Alliance Duel
-        - -Mode TD // Tech Donations
+        - -Type TD = Tech Donations
-        - -Mode KS // Kill Score
+        - -Type KS = Kill Score

     - -Day
         - Specifies which days of VS scores are to be captured.